2022 City Snapshots: Planning & Development

 I think the city needs to rethink the general rezoning policy.
 We have too many places with single family homes, why is that?
 We are dividing the residences, between the haves and the have nots, everybody needs to afford where they live.

-reginacid asked almost 2 years ago
+reginacid asked over 2 years ago

 Thanks for your comment.